Jiheui/ARTeam/README.md

 # Project Title: AR Poster Reader

 #### A. Introduction/Background
-Despite the rapid leaps of technological innovation, paper-based mediums are still preferred in nemorous situations, and there are many reasons why this is an expensive, inefficient and environmentally impactful way for information displays.
-Meanwhile, the traditional ones are hardly to be updated when information on the posters are changed.
-Accenture is an experienced firm which provides professional strategy, technology and consulting services for clients all over the world and have long term cooperation with Australia’s most successful sector organisations.
-Accenture is dedicated to help clients gain initiative in market competition and turn client’s ideas to business values.
-In this project, Accenture wants to seek an environmental and efficient alternative to the printed poster and pamphlets.
-Therefore, the idea of AR poster reader is formed.
-With the help of technology of AR, business partners could have an interactive experience to acquire all the latest information of a poster intuitively and also ideally be personalized to the user’s needs and interests.
+Accenture is an experienced firm which provides professional strategy, technology and consulting services for clients all over the world and have long term cooperation with Australia’s most successful organisations.
+Accenture is dedicated to helping clients gain initiative in market competition and turn the client’s ideas to business values.

-The AR poster reader also can help solve the problem of paper waste.
+The traditional printed poster and pamphlets waste natural resources and are hard to update outdated information.
+As a result, they are usually expensive, inefficient, unattractive and environmentally impactful.
+However, digital posters with AR technology can help to solve these problems and give clients a new reading experience

 #### B. Objectives
 The objective of this project is to develop a mobile phone-based application for AR poster viewing to solve the problems of traditional posters.